 Feet Placement while Pushing:

-Generally, newbies and rough professionals use their back foot to push the longboard to gain speed.
+Generally, newbies and rough professionals use their back foot to push the longboard to gain more speed.
 In this case, they like their front foot to balance the board.
-Other professionals do the opposite style of pushing; i.e., pushing with their front foot and steering the longboard with the back foot.
+Other professionals do the opposite style of pushing; i.e., pushing with their front foot and steering the longboard with their back foot.
 Both stances are equally good for pushing, but I prefer to use my back foot to handle the longboard while pushing it with my front foot.
-It might seem a little difficult at the start to do what I do, but once you get used to it, you will see the benefits yourselves.
+It might seem a little difficult at the start to do what I do, but once you get used to it, this process becomes more straightforward and you will see the benefits yourselves.

 Knees Positioning while Pushing:

 Squat down the leg that you use to push the longboard.
-The more you squat it, the more power you will install in pushing, and as a result, you will get the speed accordingly.
+The more you squat it, the more power you will install in pushing.
+As a result, you will get the speed accordingly.

 Hips & Shoulders: